auckyaisy/BE-copy/README.md

 ## Output

+By default, the pipeline writes outputs to `data/output/`.
+You can override this with `--output-dir <path>`.

-The pipeline generates the following output files in the `data/output/` directory:
+The following output files are produced in the chosen output directory:

 - `{well_name}_{model_name}_predictions.csv`: CSV file containing the model predictions
 - `{well_name}_{model_name}_plot.png`: Plot of the predictions vs. actual values (if available)